 Before we go to the video about Project 2026, I want to be clear that I do not have any official information about Project 2026.
 I am a life-long amusement and theme park enthusiast, Dollywood enthusiast as well as a Dolly Parton enthusiast - and maybe a good guesser?
 So, this is all 100% W.U.A.D.
 Speculation.
 I will build my case for what I believe the ride system will be used for P'26.
 Are you with me?
 GOOD.

-First however, note that UPDATES to this article appear below the original article, so scroll down to learn more about shipping containers headed to the park, and some dimensions on the new building.
+First however, note that UPDATES to this article appear below the original article, so scroll down to learn more about shipping containers headed to the park, and some dimensions on the new building, TRACK INSTALLED in the building.
 Scroll on down.

 Dollywood teased Project 2026 at the Opening Day Media Event.